 - Layer the large sheet pan: Transfer the eggplant onto the prepared baking sheets in a single layer of eggplant slices.
 Lightly spray them with olive oil spray.

 - Bake: Place the sheet pans in the preheated oven and bake for 15 minutes.
 Then, flip each piece of eggplant, rotate the baking sheets, and bake until lightly brown and tender (10-12 minutes).
+Alternatively, you can cook breaded eggplant in your air fryer following our Air Fryer Breaded Eggplant recipe.

 - Cool: Remove the eggplant from the oven and set it aside to cool for 5-8 minutes.
 Leave the oven heated to 400 degrees F.